-I am a PhD candidate in the O’Dwyer lab and I am interested in developping tools and models spanning the fields of theoretical ecology, stochastic processes, microbial ecology, and unsupervised machine learning.
+I am a PhD candidate in the O’Dwyer lab and I am interested in developing tools and models spanning the fields of theoretical ecology, stochastic processes, microbial ecology, and unsupervised machine learning.
 My most recent research efforts focus on the development of an unsupervised learning algorithm at the intersection of hierarchical models, Dirichlet processes, and computational linguistics for the analysis of complex microbial communities.
-I am also interested in characterizing the diversification and tempo of evolution of microbial communities using novel non-equilibrium phenomenological models developped in collaboration with James O’Dwyer.
+I am also interested in characterizing the diversification and tempo of evolution of microbial communities using novel phenomenological non-equilibrium stochastic models developed in collaboration with James O’Dwyer.

 University of Illinois at Urbana-Champaign

 MSc in Theoretical Physics, 2007-2009

 Université de Sherbrooke